sujoymondal87/browser-ar-runtime/README.md

 **Why two non-targets in the slider?**
 To demonstrate the architecture honestly.
 The system uses compiled image feature descriptors — it matches against a specific registered set, not a category.
 Including similar-looking images that deliberately fail to trigger AR shows exactly where the boundary is.

-**Why 2D effects run on an independent requestAnimationFrame loop rather than inside Jeeliz's render callback?**
-The snow effect copies the WebGL canvas, runs a `getImageData` call, and executes an O(n²) convolution every frame.
-Running that synchronously inside Jeeliz's `_onTrack` callback blocks the JS thread that the neural net runs on — measurably slowing face detection.
-A separate RAF loop fully decouples 2D rendering from Jeeliz.
-Face detection runs at full speed regardless of which 2D effect is active.

 **Why copy the Jeeliz WebGL canvas to a 2D canvas before sampling pixels?**
-WebGL canvas pixels are not reliably readable via `getImageData` — the buffer is controlled by the GPU and may return all zeros depending on browser and driver.
+WebGL canvas pixels are not reliably readable via `getImageData` — the buffer is GPU-controlled and returns all zeros in most browsers regardless of what's rendered.
 Copying the WebGL canvas to an intermediate 2D canvas first makes the pixels CPU-readable.
-The snow edge detection depends on this step; sampling the WebGL canvas directly produced zero values and the effect did nothing.
+The snow edge detection depends entirely on this step; sampling the WebGL canvas directly produced zero values and the effect did nothing.

 **Why use horizontal edge detection for snow accumulation rather than depth or segmentation?**
 The only reliable signal available at this layer is pixel brightness across the composited frame — including the rendered 3D hat.
 A horizontal kernel `[2,2,2,0,0,0,-2,-2,-2]` finds bright-to-dark transitions: hat rims, hair boundaries, face edges.
 Snowflakes slow and pile on those detected edges.
 When the head moves, the edges shift — flakes that were resting on the hat rim lose their anchor and fall.
 This produces physically plausible snow accumulation behaviour without a depth buffer, segmentation model, or physics engine.
 It's edge detection repurposed as a collision surface.

+**Why run 2D effects on an independent requestAnimationFrame loop rather than inside Jeeliz's render callback?**
+The snow effect copies the WebGL canvas, runs a `getImageData` call, and executes an O(n²) convolution every frame.
+Running that synchronously inside Jeeliz's `_onTrack` callback blocks the JS thread the neural net runs on — measurably slowing face detection.
+A separate RAF loop fully decouples 2D rendering from Jeeliz.
+Face detection runs at full speed regardless of which 2D effect is active.

 ---